BY USE CASE

 Application security measures can be classified according to their environment.
 The three primary classifications are:

-Cloud app security consists of the solutions, processes, and practices used to protect the sharing and exchange of data in collaborative cloud environments.
+Cloud application security consists of the solutions, processes, and practices used to protect the sharing and exchange of data in collaborative cloud environments.
 Because cloud environments usually provide shared resources, it’s important to implement the principle of “least privilege.”
 That means making sure users access only what they’re authorized for and need to complete their tasks.

 Common cloud application security processes include security testing and secure web gateways.
 It also involves securing the architecture.
 As more enterprises adopt hybrid and multi-cloud strategies, cloud app security needs to adapt to these environments.
 Cloud security architecture assesses the environment for application gateways, identity verification systems, and enterprise datacenter deployments.